deebika1/electron-app/README.md

-# electron-app
+# iWMS Electron App

-electron - app description
+Electron app

+Application connected_ with service layer that hosted in server